Aller au contenu

 ' UNION SELECT table_name, column_name FROM information_schema.columns --

-# Numeric injection SQL
+# Numeric SQL Injection

-# Lesson: Injection in numeric paramètres
+# Lesson: Injection in numeric parameters

 # Basic injection